The Archbishop Romero El Salvador Tour

 to visit if you have time

-The National Palace is situated facing the same square as the Cathedral, and although it does not have any real link to Archbishop Romero it is worth a visit whilst you are in the vicinity.
+The National Palace is situated facing Plaza Civica, the same as the Cathedral, and although it does not have any real link to Archbishop Romero it is worth a visit whilst you are in the vicinity.

 The gardens at the center are planted with palmn trees and tropical flowers, and the area is incredibly peaceful.
 There are public toilets and seats where you can sit a while and take in the beauty of the architecture.
 In my opinion a coffee shop would be perfect here, as there is nowhere in the immediate downtown vicinity to have a coffee break.